iPads, iPods, TVs, Tablets, Computers…

 Limit Screen Time

 Excessive screen time is linked to problems like childhood obesity, sleep disturbance, loss of creativity, attention deficit, social problems, learning problems and poor performance in school.
 When a preschool child watches just 20 minutes of a fast-paced cartoon show it has immediate negative impact on attention, the ability to delay gratification, self-regulation and problem solving.
-When preschoolers play video games their brian releases dopamine in the same way it would after the consumption of some addictive drugs.
+When preschoolers play video games their brain releases dopamine in the same way it would after the consumption of some addictive drugs.
 So what’s excessive?

 Anytime is excessive for Infants & Toddlers